 Like with injuries, a trade or signing will definitely affect the ranking of a team.
 It will depend on the scale of the trade or signing.
 Certain positions will mean more as well, such as adding or losing a goaltender or key centerman.

 Does a team’s schedule play a role in the weekly rankings?

+Absolutely.
+It is one of the biggest factors taken into account when compiling a power rankings list.
 The caliber of teams that one team faces in a week, as well as if they are playing at home or on the road, will greatly affect their ranking for that week.

 © Rebel Penguin ApS 2023 (a subsidiary of Gaming Innovation Group Inc.)

 We support responsible gambling.
 21+ Only.
 Gambling problem?
 Call 1-800-Gambler.